tiagomagnusss/tiagomagnusss/README.md

 ### Welcome!

 _I'm a software developer and computer science undergraduate at UFRGS, with focus on cybersecurity.
-I plan on working on my software engineering and DevOps skills._
+My current plan is to keep working on my software engineering and DevOps skills._

 I've already worked/am currently working with: